r4victor/tenthousandmeters/content/blog/python_bts_07.md

 ['__abs__', '__add__', '__and__', '__bool__', '__ceil__', '__class__', '__delattr__', '__dir__', '__divmod__', '__doc__', '__eq__', '__float__', '__floor__', '__floordiv__', '__format__', '__ge__', '__getattribute__', '__getnewargs__', '__gt__', '__hash__', '__index__', '__init__', '__init_subclass__', '__int__', '__invert__', '__le__', '__lshift__', '__lt__', '__mod__', '__mul__', '__ne__', '__neg__', '__new__', '__or__', '__pos__', '__pow__', '__radd__', '__rand__', '__rdivmod__', '__reduce__', '__reduce_ex__', '__repr__', '__rfloordiv__', '__rlshift__', '__rmod__', '__rmul__', '__ror__', '__round__', '__rpow__', '__rrshift__', '__rshift__', '__rsub__', '__rtruediv__', '__rxor__', '__setattr__', '__sizeof__', '__str__', '__sub__', '__subclasshook__', '__truediv__', '__trunc__', '__xor__', 'as_integer_ratio', 'bit_length', 'conjugate', 'denominator', 'from_bytes', 'imag', 'numerator', 'real', 'to_bytes']
 ```

 We saw last time that the special methods that correspond to slots are added automatically by the `PyType_Ready()` function that initializes types.
-Where do the rest attributes come from?
+But where do the rest attributes come from?
 They all must be specified somehow and then be set to something at some point.
 This is a vague statement.
 Let's make it clear.

 The most straightforward way to specify attributes of a type is to create a new dictionary, populate it with attributes and set type's `tp_dict`  to that dictionary.
-We cannot do that before we define built-in types, so `tp_dict` of built-in types is initilized to `NULL`.
-It turns out that `PyType_Ready()` creates dictionaries of built-in types in runtime.
+We cannot do that before built-in types are defined, so `tp_dict` of built-in types is initilized to `NULL`.
+It turns out that the `PyType_Ready()` function creates dictionaries of built-in types at runtime.
 It is also responsible for adding all the attributes.

 First, `PyType_Ready()` ensures that a type has a dictionary.
 Then, it adds attributes to the dictionary.
 A type tells `PyType_Ready()`  which attributes to add by specifying the [`tp_methods`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_methods), [`tp_members`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_members) and [`tp_getset`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_getset) slots.
 Each slot is an array of structs that describe different kinds of attributes.

 ### tp_methods

-The `tp_methods` slot is an array of the `PyMethodDef` structs that describe methods:
+The `tp_methods` slot is an array of the [`PyMethodDef`](https://docs.python.org/3/c-api/structures.html#c.PyMethodDef) structs that describe methods:

 ```C
 struct PyMethodDef {